You deserve a safe work environment

-Courts have become more and more demanding about how severe and frequent behavior has to be in order to qualify as illegal “sexual harassment.”
-It would surprise most people to know that women today are expected to put up with workplace conduct that would have been unquestionably illegal fifteen years ago.
-This sort of “legislating from the bench” by “conservative” judges appointed by “conservative” Presidents is largely hidden from the general public.
+Courts have become more demanding about how severe and frequent behavior has to be in order to qualify as sexual harassment.
+It would surprise many to learn that workplace conduct that would have been illegal 15 years ago is now considered acceptable.
+This change has been made largely out of the public eye.

 If you are experiencing sexual harassment, get advice from someone you trust and who has the experience to help you navigate the situation.
-Unfortunately, retaliation is still the most common employer response to a sexual harassment complaint.
-A qualified attorney can help you lessen your chances of being retaliated against.
+A qualified attorney can help you lessen your chances of facing retaliation.